Jagdgeschwader 5: 1943

 By January 1943, the units of the wing were stationed in southern Norway and Finland and were equipped with the Focke-Wulf Fw 190 aircraft.

-Mid-1943 saw JG 5 at its maximum strength, consisting of 14 Staffeln; 12 regular single-engined fighter Staffeln equipped with the Bf 109 and Fw 190, one Bf 110-equipped Zerstörerstaffel, and the Jabo unit, 14.(J)/JG 5 with the Fw 190A.
+Mid-1943 saw JG 5 at its maximum strength, consisting of 14 Staffeln; 12 regular single-engined fighter Staffeln equipped with the Bf 109 and Fw 190, one Bf 110-equipped Zerstörerstaffel, and the Jabo unit, 14.(J)/JG 5 with the Fw 190A under the command of Hauptmann Friedrich-Wilhelm Strakeljahn.
 1943 was also the last year in which JG 5's four Gruppen operated as a single unit.
 I and II.
 Gruppe left Norway and Finland in late 1943 to fight the rest of the war away from their parent Geschwader.

 In mid-1943, half of the 70 to 80 fighters of JG 5, contained in I Gruppe were based above the Arctic Circle, protecting supply-shipping.

 On 1 September 1943, Major Günther Scholz succeeded Oberstleutnant Gotthard Handrick as Geschwaderkommodore (Wing Commander) of JG 5.

 In November 1943, I./JG 5 was moved to Romania as protection for the Ploieşti oil refineries.
 It was placed under the command of Luftflotte 1 and then redesignated as III./JG 6; it was not replaced.
 IV./JG 5 was stationed on the Arctic Front and then in Southern Norway.
 Up to the end of the war, this unit formed the air defence against the Allied raids on the submarine bases at Trondheim and Bergen in Norway.